 MACKINAC BRIDGE VIEWS AT BRITISH LANDING

 If you are going counter-clockwise around Mackinac Island, British Landing is where you’ll start to see the world’s 5th largest suspension bridge!
-The 5-mile long Mackinac Bridge connects Michigan’s lower and upper peninsula.
+The 5-mile long Mackinac Bridge connects Michigan’s lower and upper peninsulas.
 Learn more about this iconic structure and enjoy its beauty for the rest of your ride around Mackinac Island.

 This is also the point where you’ll see people enjoying drive-it-yourself horse carriages from Jack’s Livery.

-BRITISH LANDING NATURE CENTER
+BRITISH LANDING NATURE CENTER ON MACKINAC ISLAND

 Experience the wildlife, plants and geology on Mackinac Island in this interactive nature center.
 Inside you will find a large cedar tree trunk, native animals on display, and more information about the natural history of Mackinac Island.
 There are 24-hour accessible restrooms, a water fountain, tables, benches and a bike repair station if needed.

-Grab some famous fried pickles, hotdogs, ice cream and more at the Cannonball Inn.
+Grab some famous fried pickles, hotdogs, ice cream and more at the Cannonball Oasis.
 Located at British Landing, this is a great half-way point to take a break, have a snack, enjoy the water and skip some rocks!

 Cross another Mackinac Island formation off your bucket list.
 This small cave is along the western shores of Mackinac Island.